Stanley131/Intelligence/ML/SVM.md

     - minimize |w| => square this to be make it easier to optimize
     - sunch that y(xw - b) >= 1
     - constrained optimization problem
+    - assumption is that no noise
+3. How to generalize this problem?
+    -